Kane Brown Reveals How He Dealt With Being Called Racial Slurs As A Child

 “Now you can call me whatever you want.
 It just brushes off of me,” he continued.

 Brown married fellow singer Katelyn Jae, 26, in an October in Nashville, People reported.
-They were married in a quaint 200 person ceremony at Mint Spring Farms in Franklin.
+They were married in a quaint, 200-person ceremony at Mint Spring Farms in Franklin.

-Enjoying success despite what others may think of his unconventional country singer appearance, Kane Brown’s newest album, Experiment, debuted on November 9, and is currently the number one album on the Billboard Top 200.
+Enjoying success despite what others may think of his unconventional country singer appearance, Kane Brown’s newest album Experiment debuted on November 9 and is currently the No. 1 album on the Billboard Top 200.

-“I know it wont happen but id love to be the cure to racism, a mixed kid that sings country and sees both sides of the world and its the exact same with everyone,” he once wrote on Facebook, the Washington Postreported.
+“I know it wont happen but id love to be the cure to racism, a mixed kid that sings country and sees both sides of the world and its the exact same with everyone,” he once wrote on Facebook, the Washington Post reported.